On the topological aspects of the theory of represented spaces: Connections to the literature

 Developing the basic theory of represented spaces based on extremal characterizations amounts to an instantiation of \name{Escard\'o}'s \emph{synthetic topology} \cite{escardo, escardo2} with the category of represented spaces.
 As this category is particularly well-behaved, we obtain a very concise picture, and can prove a few more results on compactness and separation than available in the generic setting.
 Similarly, there are many parallels to \name{Taylor}'s \emph{abstract stone duality} \cite{taylor, taylor2}, in comparison we again sacrifice generality for simplicity of presentation and strength of some results.

-A somewhat synthetic treatment of various subcategories of the category of represented spaces, such as those spaces admissible w.r.t.~a topology or a convergence relation, has been done by \name{Schr\"oder} in \cite{schroder3,schroder5}.
-These restrictions are either essentially unnecessary, or arise naturally as a consequence of the treatment.
-Regarding the latter, admissibility (w.r.t.~a topology) turns out to be a feature of synthetic topology in general, demarking those spaces actually fully understandable in terms of their (internal) topology.
+Most definitions and many results about them were already formulated by \name{Schr\"oder} \cite{schroder5} before the advent of synthetic topology though.
+In this development, spaces were always required to satisfy some form of admissibility\footnote{The form of admissibility presented in this paper corresponds to admissibility w.r.t.~some topology.
+Schr\"oder also studied admissibility w.r.t~some variants of limit spaces.}.
+For our purposes, these restrictions are mostly immaterial, and will be dropped.
+Note that admissibility (w.r.t.~a topology) turns out to be a feature of synthetic topology in general, demarking those spaces actually fully understandable in terms of their (internal) topology.
 For represented spaces, this can be seen as (slightly) generalizing \cite{schroder}.
-The PhD thesis of \name{Lietz} \cite{lietz} also contains relevant results on admissibility, in particular \cite[Theorem Theorem 3.2.7.]{lietz}.
+The PhD thesis of \name{Lietz} \cite{lietz} also contains relevant results on admissibility, in particular \cite[Theorem 3.2.7.]{lietz}.
+A direct application of the framework of synthethic topology to represented spaces was performed by \name{Collins} \cite{collins3,collins5} in 2010, several of the result presented here are already present in \cite{collins5}.

 Effective compactness has been studied in \cite{weihrauchj} by \name{Brattka} and \name{Weihrauch}, and in \cite{presser} by \name{Brattka} and \name{Presser}. \cite{grubba} by \name{Grubba} and \name{Weihrauch} considers representations of closed, open and compact sets characterized by extremal properties for the restricted case of countably based spaces.
-Effective topological separation was considered in \cite{weihrauchh} by \name{Weihrauch}.
+Effective topological separation was considered in \cite{weihrauchh,weihrauchm} by \name{Weihrauch}.

 A warning is due regarding a discrepancy in nomenclature: The computable elements of the space of closed subsets introduced here (i.e. the computable closed sets) are called co-c.e. closed sets by \name{Weihrauch} and others.
-Their c.e. closed sets are referred to as \emph{overt} here (see Section \ref{sec:overt}), as they as a space lack the structure expected from closed sets.
+Their c.e. closed sets are referred to as \emph{overt} here (a term coined by \name{Taylor}, see Section \ref{sec:overt}), as they as a space lack the structure expected from closed sets.
 Subsequently, the sets called computabl{\bf y} closed in \name{Weihrauch}'s terminology are called computable closed and overt here.

 The observation that the c.e. closed sets lack the closure properties of closed sets spawned various investigations into more restricted setting remedying the issue.
 An example of this is \name{Ziegler}'s work on representations for regular closed subsets of a Euclidean space \cite{ziegler8}.
 A second example, somewhat further removed from representations, is the observation that computable closed sets (i.e.~co-c.e. closed) satisfying some topological criterion have to be computably overt (i.e.~c.e. closed) as made by \name{Miller} and \name{Iljazovi\'c} \cite{miller,miller3,iljazovic,iljazovic2}.